Chef Sandy Gallagher

 Who influenced your love for food?

-“My grandparents, my mom; my family.
+“My grandparents, my mom; just my family in general.
 Both sides of my grandparents were big into potlucks, big into family dinners.
 When I was a kid – Christmas, Thanksgiving – those events were 30 people easily.
 We cooked.
 And then closer to home, in my family, we cooked.
 My family didn’t go out a ton.
 We made food and we made it from scratch… So I really was inspired at home first and foremost.”

 The path to being a great chef…